Silver Wordsmith: An author's journey

 Someone with a complete lack of filter like Seshathirlin was a useful barometer into sentiments that could shift abruptly – a swelling reaction carried almost instantaneously through the aether, well ahead of any news dispatches.
 A Thorian all the way out in the Imperial borders of Dead Space could be waiting for two weeks to find out why they’re feeling elated or why a sinking dread is has taken residence in their stomach.
 Kalirit would be able to tell by the movements that surrounded her that something was amiss but she would have no way of knowing what it felt like.
 Without a good eye into the storm she felt most vulnerable, most likely to get exposed as a netkarthi.

 Her first experience with this had been at university on Kai Thori, when she was blind to the initial exhilaration and the eventual devastation at the end of the Last Gasp War.
 It was the first time in two thousand years that a Thorian military conflict resulted in a net loss of territory.
-The had succeeded in cutting deeper into the Iastret Dependency, including the space around Krevali but lost large swaths of their Vaparozh colonies, and almost surrendered Nabak to the Mraborans.
+The had succeeded in cutting deeper into Vaparozh space, including the space around Krevali but lost large swaths of their colonies to the Iastret Commonwealth, and almost surrendered Nabak to the Mraborans.
 When news of the Treaty of Krevali started spreading through Thorian space, the sheer force of it caught Kalirit by surprise.

 She remembered waking up late at night and finding her roommate, Nirtaren, sitting at her table with the light on and her hands hanging limply at her side.
 When Kalirit whispered “hey”, Nirtaren turned in her direction and Kalirit found her friend ashen, eyes sunken in, each bone illuminated harshly by the desk lamp.
 “What’s wrong?”
 Kalirit couldn’t stop herself from asking and was met with a look on Nirtaren’s face that made it clear that her question was as foolish as asking someone who had just lost both her parents why they were so upset.
 Fortunately, in her distress, Nirtaren didn’t seem to register Kalirit’s reaction that night and didn’t mention it again.
 For Kalirit, it was almost a costly lesson to never let her guard down or forget that she’s moving blind through a world of seers.